Automattic/wp-calypso/packages/composite-checkout/README.md

 ### CheckoutPaymentMethods

-Renders buttons for each payment method that can be used out of the array in the `availablePaymentMethods` prop.
+Renders buttons for each payment method that can be used.
 The `onChange` callback prop can be used to determine which payment method has been selected.
 When the `isComplete` prop is true and `isActive` is false, it will display a summary of the current choice.

 ### CheckoutProvider